wernerglinka/glinka.dev.2024/src/content/projects.md

           header: ""
           subtitle: ""
           prose: |-
             Unlike monolithic static site generators such as Gatsby or Hugo, Metalsmith offers a clear and simple understanding of its functionality.
-With its node plugin architecture, even complex plugins can be easily created, and there is a vast selection of plugins available to choose from.
+With its plugin architecture, even complex plugins can be easily created, and there is a vast selection of plugins available to choose from.

             Metalsmith, originally developed by Segment in early 2014, experienced a period of inactivity after a few years of initial development.